 A pan of water will boil in nearly half the time that it would on a normal gas hob.
 An induction hob will also ensure the longevity of your pans because they have more contact with the heat below, and the current is running all the way through the pan.
 This will stop your pan from developing hot spots which in turn, will burn or scorch food.

 To view our full hob range, click here.

 What is eddy current?

-Eddy current is a localized current that has been induced in a conductor by a varying magnetic field.
+An eddy current is a current that circulates in conductors, and has been induced in a conductor by a varying magnetic field.
 In layman’s terms, Eddy currents are loops of electrical current that are created in the conducting material by a magnetic field that changes from positive to negative.
 The current is created by changing the magnetic field.

 What is electrical induction?

 Electrical induction is also called magnetic induction.
 It is the ‘voltage’ produced in a conductor due to its reaction with a magnetic field.

 Electromagnetic induction is the movement of magnets around a coil of wire that then create an electrical current through the wire.
 This can be done by rotating magnets while a coil of wire moves between them.
 The magnets will rotate between north and south poles, if the north pole of two magnets were to be pushed together they would repel and try to move away from each other.
 But if south and north poles were to come together they would pull, as they are opposites and therefore attract.
 It is this push and pull that causes the magnets to rotate around the coil of wire, producing an electrical current.

 It’s true.
 Due to the strong electromagnetic field created by an induction hob this type of hob could affect your pacemaker if you have one fitted.
 According to The British Heart Foundation (BHF) pacemaker wearers should keep a distance of at least 60cm or 2ft from the appliance as it may interfere with your settings.
 The BHF have said that an induction hob would not cause significant damage to your device, but due to there being many different types of pacemakers, each could be affected in a different way.